nicomorgado/D-Frenzzo/README.md

 * As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the start-up.
 * As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
-* As a First Time Visitor, I want to see the details of the knifs, so I can see whether the organization is trustworthy.
+* As a First Time Visitor, I want to see the details of the knivs.

 ### Returning VisitorGoals: